George Rapp: Early life and family

 Johann Georg Rapp was born on November 1, 1757, to Rosine Berger and Hans Adam Rapp (1720–71) in the village of Iptingen, 25 mi northwest of Stuttgart in the Duchy of Württemberg.
 Rapp was the second child and oldest son of the family.
 His brother, Adam (born on March 9, 1762), and three sisters, Marie Dorothea (born October 11, 1756), Elise Dorothea (born August 7, 1760), and Maria Barbara (born October 21, 1765) later followed him to America; however, Adam died at sea.

 Rapp learned the art of wine making from his father, a farmer.
 After his father's death in 1771, Rapp trained as a journeyman weaver.
 He also developed an interest in preaching.
 Vineyards and textiles would become a part of the agricultural, manufacturing, and commercial economy in all three of the Harmonite towns that were later founded in the United States.

-On February 4, 1783, Rapp married Christine Benzinger of Fiolzheim.
-The couple had two children, a son, Johannes (December 22, 1783 – 1812), and a daughter, Rosine (February 10, 1786 – 1849).
+On February 4, 1783, Rapp married Christine Benzinger of Friolzheim.
+The couple had two children, a son, Johannes, and a daughter, Rosine.
 Johannes, who trained as a surveyor, died at the age of twenty-nine in an industrial accident.
 Johannes's name is the only one listed on a stone in the Harmonist cemetery in Harmony, Pennsylvania.
 (The Harmonists did not mark their graves.)
 The marker was donated by non-Harmonists and the Society accepted it reluctantly.
 The specific location of Johannes's gravesite within the cemetery is unknown.
 Johannes's daughter, Gertrude (1808–89), later became a minor American celebrity and organized the Society's silk production at Economy, Pennsylvania.
 George Rapp later adopted Frederick Reichert (April 12, 1775 – June 24, 1834).

-Frederick Reichert, Rapp’s adopted son, organized the relocation of Rapp's followers from Württemberg to Pennsylvania in 1804 and supervised the immigration of other Rappites to the United States.
+Frederick Reichert, Rapp's adopted son, organized the relocation of Rapp's followers from Württemberg to Pennsylvania in 1804 and supervised the immigration of other Rappites to the United States.
 Reichert, who became known as Frederick Rapp, was the business leader and public spokesman for the Harmony Society, drew up the town plan for its new village at New Harmony, Indiana, in 1814, and served as one of the delegates to the Indiana Territory's Constitutional Convention in 1816.
 Frederick Rapp also helped choose the site for the permanent seat of government of Indiana in 1820 that was later named Indianapolis and held leadership roles in several Indiana banks.
-After the Harmonists sold their Indiana land in 1824, he relocated with other members of the Society to Economy, Pennsylvania, where he died in 1834.
+After the Harmonists sold their Indiana land in 1824, he relocated with other members of the Society to Economy, where he died in 1834.

-George Rapp was tall, blue eyed, broad shouldered, with long hair and a patriarch's beard.
-He had a powerful voice, which matched his commanding presence.